devtheorem/cropt/README.md

 Type: `boolean`
 Default value: `true`

 Toggle if allow listening for keyboard arrow keys for moving image.
+Will ignore if active element is a user input one (input box, text area, button).

 ### `resizeBars`